Why try using a popup wheel?

-Spin-the-wheel popups are the popups you’re looking for.
+Spin-the-wheel popups (also called pop up wheels) are the popups you’re looking for.
 They are fun, engaging, and add a bit of a thrill to the shopping experience.

 So, let’s take a closer look at the spin-to-win wheel popups and see how you can use them to maximize conversion rates in your store.

-A spin-to-win wheel popup is a type of opt-in popup that shows website visitors a spin wheel game.
+A popup wheel is a type of opt-in that shows website visitors a spin to win wheel game.
 After entering their contact details, visitors can spin the wheel for the chance to win a prize.
-Spin-the-wheel adds a bit of “gamification” to your site and makes standard marketing activities (e.g., signing up for a newsletter) more fun.
+Spin-the-wheel adds “gamification” to your site and makes standard marketing activities (e.g., signing up for a newsletter) more fun.

 You probably came across other names, such as gamified popups, discount wheels, wheel of fortune popup, or spin a wheel popup.
 These all refer to the same effective and engaging popup tool.

-Here’s an example of a spin-to-win popup in action:
+Here’s an example of a popup wheel in action:

-Spin-to-win popups are not just fun for the customer.
-They can improve your conversion rate by 5-20%.
-Considering that the average popup conversion rate for many large e-commerce brands is 3.75%, it’s clear that you can achieve a lot with the spinner wheel popup.
+Spin-to-win popups are not just fun—hey can improve your conversion rate by up to 20%.
+Considering that the average popup conversion rate for many large e-commerce brands is 3.75%, it’s clear that you can achieve a lot with a wheel popup.

-To give you some real-life examples, we asked a few e-commerce entrepreneurs to share their experience with the spin-to-win popups.
-Their testimonies speak for themselves:
+To give you some real-life examples, we asked a few e-commerce entrepreneurs to share their experience with the spin-to-win popups:

 - “We see about a 20% opt-in rate via Wheelio [a spin-to-win app]” Tom W. Brown, Posted Protein.